maayaa06/aws-bootcamp-cruddur-2023/journal/week0.md

 maayaa06 (Sharon Sekyere): [Conceptual and Logical Diagram](https://lucid.app/lucidchart/110e6690-4013-4f7c-97f6-492366c3fc82/edit?invitationId=inv_e8818191-7dd1-4afa-b61c-4d075528a485&page=0_0#)

-## I Created an Admin User
+### Create a new User and Generate AWS Credentials

-I first created a root account with MFA initialized.
+• Created a root account with MFA enabled.

-On the Console Home page, selected the IAM service.
+• On the Console Home page, selected the IAM service.

-In the navigation pane, selected Users and then selected Add users.
+• In the navigation pane, selected Users and then selected Add users.

-On the Specify user details page, under User details, in User name, entered the name for the new user as maayaap.
+• On the Specify user details page, under User details, in User name, entered the name for the new user as maayaap.

-Selected Provide user access to the – AWS Management Console. created user credentials and selected Download .csv to download the user's sign in credentials as a .csv file to save to a safe location.
+• Selected Provide user access to the – AWS Management Console.

+• created user credentials and

+• selected Download .csv to download the user's sign in credentials as a .csv file to save to a safe location.

-Created a password for the user and granted user admin permissions.
+• Created a password for the user and

+• granted user admin permissions.

-Configured multi-factor authentication (MFA) for the user.
+• Configured multi-factor authentication (MFA) for the user.

-Gave users permissions to manage their own security credentials.
+• Gave users permissions to manage their own security credentials.

 Selected Email sign-in instructions.